Hayfork, California

 Hayfork is a census-designated place (CDP) in Trinity County, California, United States.
 Its population is 2,324 as of the 2020 census, down from 2,368 from the 2010 census.

 Namesake

-Hayfork was originally named Nor'el pom, a Wintu name meaning "south land".
-It was subsequently named Kingberry, then Haytown, and finally Hayfork after the nearby creek.
+Hayfork was originally named Nor'el pom, a Wintu name meaning "big valley at base of the mountain".
+It was subsequently named Kingbury, then Haytown, and finally Hayfork after the nearby creek.